 It’s one of those laws of human nature: there’s nothing like the pressure of an upcoming meeting to jolt us out of procrastination mode.
 Not only do regular checkpoints create personal accountability, they also provide a forum to remove barriers and coordinate efforts.

 Solution: Hold Weekly Meetings

 A weekly leadership team meeting establishes a cadence of accountability that ensures strategic priorities move forward toward completion.
 It also creates the time and space for the critical conversations and knowledge sharing that removes potential barriers and ensures alignment among the team.

 While most people feel the last thing they need is another meeting, making time to talk as a team is actually a time management tool.
 It is far more productive than trying to connect the dots one by one.
 And it creates a forum for personal accountability, celebration, sharing best practices, and practicing group problem solving.

-Make sure each meeting is at the same time, same place, starts on time, ends on time and follows the same agenda each week.
+Make sure each meeting is at the same time and in the same place, starts on time and ends on time, and follows the same agenda each week.
 Use those precious minutes together to focus only on the strategic priorities.
 Identify whether the priorities are on track or off track.
 Assign any weekly to-dos to support the priorities and clear any barriers that may be getting in the way.
 Most importantly, be vigilant with your time.
 Eliminate all storytelling and conversations about the daily whirlwind.
 Focus on the task at hand.